academe/omnipay-adyen/README.md

 $request = $gateway->acceptNotification();
 ```

-Note that the notifications HMAC key is not the same as the HPP HMAX key.
+Note that the notifications HMAC key is not the same as the HPP HMAC key.
 The HMAC check is optional, but if you supply the key here,
 then the driver will throw an exception if none is supplied by the API.